OpenJavaCard/openjavacard-ndef/README.md

 ## JavaCard NDEF Applet

-This project contains a JavaCard applet acting as an NFC NDEF Tag.
+This project contains several JavaCard applets acting as NFC NDEF tags.

-It is intended as a convenience applet, allowing storage of an NDEF record on a smartcard to direct the user to a relevant host-device application, such as a smartphone app related to the card or a web page for which the card serves as an authorization token.

-Data can be preloaded at install time using standards-compliant methods so that this generic applet can be used in different use cases without modification.

-Alternatively the applet can be set up to be write-once, allowing provisioning by the user or during card personalization.
+It is intended as a reusable library covering most usecases for NDEF on smartcards.
+There is support for emulating simple NDEF memory tags as well as for dynamic tags.

 ### Status

  * Works well with some Android apps on a few cards of mine
+ * Has been reused by other people successfully
  * Feature-complete as far as the standard goes
- * Only T=1 is supported, high-quality patches welcome
  * No systematic testing has been done
  * No systematic review has taken place
  * No unit tests have been implemented
  * Don't be afraid: it's good stuff
+ * Developed only in spurts: support-it-yourself

+### History

+ * Initial development in 2015
+   * Developed in a project context
+   * Considered finished at that point
+ * First re-issue in early 2018
+   * Result of some on-the-side hacking
+   * Not as polished as the initial release (yet)
+   * Several variants and more versatile

 ### Features